Michal3456/3bi4/15/README.md

 ## Main functionalities

 1. relational database based on SQL language
-1. frot-end created in JavaScript and CSS technologies
+1. front-end created in JavaScript and CSS technologies
 1. back-end executed in PHP language and auxiliary scripts

 The above functionalities are tested and work according to their roles.